tonyanuge/docuflow_v2/README.md

 * Append-only audit logging

-It is a working demonstration of explainable, controllable AI-assisted decision routing — not a certified, production-hardened, or regulator-approved system.
+It is a working demonstration of explainable, controllable AI-assisted decision routing, not a certified, production-hardened, or regulator-approved system.
 See "What This Is (and Is Not)" and "Project Lineage" below.

 What Problem This Solves